 How does the Niagara River support birding?

 The Niagara River is a critical winter-feeding area for birds.
-The river’s swift current keeps it ice-free assuring birds have access to water when many other waterways are frozen over.
-The fast-moving waters carry a steady supply of small fish, such as alewives and shiners that make up an important part of bird diets.
+The river’s swift current keeps it ice-free, assuring birds have access to water when many other waterways are frozen over.
+The fast-moving waters carry a steady supply of small fish, such as alewives and shiners, that make up an essential part of bird diets.

 Lake Sturgeon Fish.

-Lake Sturgeon is a prehistoric fish, dating back 135 million years.
+Lake Sturgeon is a prehistoric fish dating back 135 million years.
 Canada’s largest freshwater fish is over 6½ feet (2 meters) and weighs up to 300 pounds (136 kilograms).
-A cold-water species that lives 55 to 80 years.
-Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, and burned as firewood, or used as fertilizer.
-This resulted in over-fishing, which combined with pollution and destruction of spawning habitat caused the population to crash.
-In later years, the value of their flesh and caviar, and skin for leather was recognized.
+A cold-water species that live 55 to 80 years.
+Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, burned as firewood or used as fertilizer.
+This resulted in over-fishing, which, combined with pollution and destruction of spawning habitat, caused the population to crash.
+In later years, the value of their flesh and caviar and skin for leather was recognized.
 Today, Lake Sturgeon is protected under Ontario’s Endangered Species Act.

-We enjoyed a delightful dinner at a quintessentially British style restaurant, Queen Victoria Place, where the birds enjoyed the ambiance as they walk the floor of the restaurant, and fly between patrons.
+We enjoyed a delightful dinner at a quintessentially British-style restaurant, Queen Victoria Place, where the birds enjoyed the ambiance as they walked the restaurant floor and fly between patrons.

-The bed and breakfast in the quaint town of Niagara-on-the-Lake is a private home owned by an elderly couple who converted each of the three bedrooms into a self-contained bed with bathroom.
+Bed and breakfast in the quaint town of Niagara-on-the-Lake is a private home owned by an elderly couple who converted each of the three bedrooms into a self-contained bed with a bathroom.
 We stayed in The Admiral room.
-Ours consisted of a large comfortable double bed, and a tiny bathroom with a shower just big enough to turn around in and toilet sandwiched between the shower tub and wall.
+Ours consisted of a large comfortable double bed and a tiny bathroom with a shower just big enough to turn around in and a toilet sandwiched between the shower tub and wall.

 Uncorking Sparkling Wine.